A version of this post by Matthew Coates was originally published on LivingChandler.com.

 3. You’ll let one bad experience throw you into a downward spiral.

-This one is huge!!!
 As humans, we tend to enjoy drama.
-All you have to do is turn on TV and find all of the great reality TV shows out there (sense the sarcasm) and you know what I’m talking about.
+All you have to do is turn on the TV and find all of the great reality shows out there (sense the sarcasm), and you know what I’m talking about.
 We love to wallow in how bad a situation is and give it all of our time and energy.

 4. You’ll think the business is too hard, when the truth is you just haven’t made the decision to be great yet.

 I’m sure I might get some backlash on this, but I believe it’s important to speak the truth.
 Real estate is not a complicated business.
 You find people who want to move from one place to another, and assist them in that process.
 Simple.

 I didn’t say it was easy — it’s just not complicated.
 If you talk to (the right) people, be genuine in your approach and have a proactive plan of follow up, you’re going to do well.
 You just will.

 What makes real estate hard is your perception that it is hard.
 There are so many excuses people make up why real estate is hard — because of the economy, the market is bad, too much competition.
 And all of those reasons are true — for that agent.